urbansense/wrench/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please ensure your code follows our coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- FROST-Server community for their excellent API documentation
+- FROST-Server community for their excellent SensorThings API implementation
-- LibreTranslate for translation services
+- LibreTranslate for providing open translation services
 - Pydantic team for their data validation library
+- Ollama for local LLM capabilities

 ---

-## Support
+## Support and Documentation

 For support, please:

 - Open an issue in the GitHub repository
 - Check the [documentation](docs/README.md)
-- Contact the development team
+- Contact the development team at [jeffrey.limnardy@tum.de](mailto:jeffrey.limnardy@tum.de)